clh021/LiveSlak/README.md

 - Firefox and Icecat user config files (user.js, extensions.ini) are not able to install to user's directory, since the FF/Icecat user `.mozilla` directory has not been made until FF/icecat first start; and the profile directory inside `.mozilla` is a random number.
 However this does not affect FF's extension installation (but icecat will).
 - It seems xdm cannot start DE while Iptables autostart during the boot.
+- It seems that the UEFI grub won't show menu when it is initiated, with only the `boot:` prompt.
+Nothing has been found to figure this out yet (neither not the problem of grub fonts, nor the problem of the minimal installation under XFCE...)

 ## Acknowledgement